spoddutur/spark-notes/wsg.md

 ![image](https://user-images.githubusercontent.com/22542670/27024104-ebb3db8e-4f72-11e7-98ca-1d66b9b2c86e.png)

 ## What is critical to achieve best efficiency with Vector operations?
+For any of the above discussed vector operations (Pipelining and SIMD):
-- For best efficiency, we need more parallelism
+- To get best efficiency, we need more parallelism
 - For more parallelism, **Data Availability** is critical

 ### How is data availability critical for execution speed?